hed-standard/hed-specification/docs/source/03_HED_formats.md

 These special characters are specified in the schema with the `allowedCharacter` attribute.
 An example of this is the colon in the `dateTimeClass` value class.

-### 3.2.4.
+### 3.2.5.
 Tag extensions
-A tag extension, in contrast to a value, is a tag that users add a child of an existing schema node as a more specific term for an item already in the schema.
+A tag extension, in contrast to a value, is a tag that users add as a child of an existing schema node as a more specific term for an item already in the schema.
 For example, a user might want to use `Helicopter` instead of the more general term `Aircraft`.
 Since `Aircraft` inherits the `extensionAllowed` attribute, users may use extended tags such as `Aircraft/Helicopter` in their annotation.
-The requirements such an extension are:
+The requirements for such an extension are:

 ````{warning} **Requirements for tag extensions by users:**